-Components Requirements Browsers Administration: Supported browsers for administration tasks: Firefox (latest version) on Windows 7 or 8.1 Google Chrome (latest version) on Windows 7 or 8.1 Internet Explorer (latest version) on Windows 7 or 8.1 Safari (latest version) on OS X Mavericks or later Users: Supported browsers for users: Firefox (latest version) on Windows 7 or 8.1 Google Chrome (latest version) on Windows 7 or 8.1 Internet Explorer (latest version) on Windows 7 or 8.1 Safari (latest version) on OS X Mavericks or later NOTE: You must disable pop-up blockers to access the administration console.
+Components Requirements

+Browsers Administration: Supported browsers for administration tasks on a supported workstation:

+Mozilla Firefox (latest version)

+Google Chrome (latest version)

+Microsoft Internet Explorer 11

+◆ Apple Safari (latest version)

+Users: Supported browsers for users on a supported workstation:

+Mozilla Firefox (latest version)

+Google Chrome (latest version)

+Microsoft Internet Explorer 11

+◆ Apple Safari (latest version)

+NOTE: You must disable pop-up blockers to access the administration console.
 If you experience any issues with a supported browser, ensure that you have the latest version of the browser installed, or try another supported browser.
 Administering the appliance with Internet Explorer may be slower than with other supported browsers.

+Cluster Supported cluster configuration:

+The cluster can have up to five nodes.

-Cluster Supported cluster configuration: Up to a five-node cluster For optimal performance, each node should reside in the same IP subnet DNS SocialAccess requires that all appliance nodes, administration workstations, end user workstations, and identity sources be able to resolve the public DNS name of the appliance.
+For optimal performance, each node should reside in the same IP subnet.

+DNS SocialAccess requires that all appliance nodes, administration workstations, end user workstations, and identity sources be able to resolve the public DNS name of the appliance.